mlabs-haskell/ogmios-datum-cache/README.md

 * `blockFetcher.firstBlock.id` hash of block's HEADER not hash of a block itself.

 * `blockFetcher.startFromLast` defines if block fetcher, if started automatically, should start from last block that was proccessed rather than from block defined in `firstFetchBlock`.

+* `blockFetcher.queueSize` defines size of queue of prefetched blocks ready to be processed, `default=64`.

 ### Filter